Cephem

 Cephems are a sub-group of β-lactam antibiotics including cephalosporins and cephamycins.
-It is one of the most common 4-membered ring heterocycle.
+It is one of the more common 4-membered ring Heterocyclic compounds in the clinic.
 Produced by actinomycetes, cephamycins were found to display antibacterial activity against a wide range of bacteria, including those resistant to penicillin and cephalosporins.
-The antimicrobial properties of Cephem include the attachment to certain penicillin-binding proteins that are involved in the production of cell walls of bacteria.
+The antimicrobial properties of cephem include the attachment to certain penicillin-binding proteins that are involved in the production of cell walls of bacteria.

-Research

-Researchers have developed antibiotics that include cephems and they have tried to test them clinically.
-Many of the antibiotics that are manufactured have different efficiencies based on the amount used, their strength, and their antibacterial spectra.
-Research was conducted on drugs that contain cephem to investigate their pharmacokinetics in the exudate of the space behind the peritoneum after radical hysterectomy and pelvic lymphadenectomy.